 Subp.
-5. Enforcement authority orders.
+5. Applications submitted in response to Eenforcement authority orders.

-- A. If the technical evaluation panel determines that restoration will not restore all the loss caused by the impact, the order may require a combination of restoration and replacement or may require replacement rather than restoration.
+A. If the technical evaluation panel determines that restoration will not restore all the loss caused by the impact, the order may require a combination of restoration and replacement or may require replacement rather than restoration.
 The order must direct the landowner or responsible party to obtain replacement plan approval from the local government unit.
-The order must specify that if replacement plan approval is not obtained, the landowner or responsible party must restore the wetland as ordered. - B. Each cease and desist, restoration, and replacement order must state that violation of the order is a misdemeanor. - C. If, as part of a misdemeanor proceeding, the court orders restoration or replacement, the technical evaluation panel must determine which is appropriate, and if it is restoration, the method of restoration.
-If the court orders replacement, the landowner or responsible party must follow the replacement plan process under subpart 6 and part 8420.0330, and the wetland replacement, construction, and monitoring requirements of this chapter.
+The order must specify that if replacement plan approval is not obtained, the landowner or responsible party must restore the wetland as ordered.